Skip to main content

 2. Set a Budget

 Knowing how to plan a cross-country road trip on a budget will allow you to stop and see as much as possible without overspending.
-Treat your cross-country road trip like other vacations you’ve taken, meaning you should set a budget and research the cost of essentials and activities where you plan to stop.
+Treat driving across the country like any other vacation you’ve taken, meaning you should set a budget and research the cost of essentials and activities where you plan to stop.

 Remember that different regions of the U.S. have different costs for various necessities.
 For example, the cost of regular gasoline per gallon in California will typically be closer to $5, but in Tennessee, it’ll be around $3.